Why Instagram is a tasty investment for businesses in the food and drink sector

 My milkshake brings all the boys to the yard

-The power of Instagram in influencing our dietary choices has reached the point where 18-35-year-olds now spend an average of five days per year scrolling through food pictures on the app – perhaps more concerning to restaurateurs, 30 per cent admit they would avoid going to a restaurant on account of their week Instagram presence.
+The power of Instagram in influencing our dietary choices has reached the point where 18-35-year-olds now spend an average of five days per year scrolling through food pictures on the app.
+Perhaps more concerning to restaurateurs is that 30 per cent admit they would avoid going to a restaurant if it has a weak Instagram presence.

 Weird and wonderful food creations have also found fame on the app – rainbow bagels and $15 ‘crazy’ milkshakes took New York by storm last year, with foodies queuing round the block to get their hands (or phones) on them.

 A killer app to be bowled over by

 London’s Cereal Killer café (with a menu consisting entirely of … cereal) has appeared on the radar as one of latest additions to the city’s Instagram checklist.
 With an endless array of breakfast cereals to choose from and nostalgic 90’s TV shows played on repeat, the café has quickly become Brick Lane’s latest hipster haunt.

 Despite the grinning faces of cereal aficionados ‘checking in’, the Cereal Killer café has received mixed reviews – with critics claiming that the reality of the £5 bowl of cereal falls short of the online hype.

 A big fish in the digital sea

 Scotland’s own Six by Nico has seen similar, albeit arguably more deserved, social media fame.
 The restaurant’s theme rotates every six weeks, offering diners the chance to try a curated sample-menu.
 With quirky dishes taking influence from unusual places – including a classic Scottish chippy – the restaurant has become an Instagram hit and sports booked-up branches in both Edinburgh and Glasgow.